The Ultimate K-Swap Installation Guide

 Coolant Temperature Sensor and Fan Switch

-As the stock Honda Civic Ep3 and Integra Dc5 house their fan switch on the radiator, you will also need another option.
+Since the stock Honda Civic EP3 and Integra DC5 have their fan switches on the radiator, you will also need another option.

 Luckily, some of the K-Swap radiators come with ports for the fan switch, making this much more accessible.
-Still, if they do not, you can use a radiator hose insert, such as the Tegiwa version, which houses the fan switch and coolant temperature sensor.
+If they do not, you can use a radiator hose insert, such as the Tegiwa K-Swap hose insert, which houses the fan switch and coolant temperature sensor.

-If your aftermarket radiator has a fan switch port, you need to mount the coolant temperature sensor.
+If your aftermarket radiator has a fan-switch port, you need to mount the coolant temperature sensor there, or cap it off.

-Hybrid Racing make a coolant temperature sensor adapter which you can use to utilise your B/D-Series sensor, which is required in some cases, as some of the older gauge clusters cannot understand some of the data from the K-Series ECU.
+Hybrid Racing makes a coolant temperature sensor adapter that lets you use your B/D-Series sensor, which is required in some cases, as some older gauge clusters cannot read some data from the K-Series ECU.

 Either way would work; it depends on which radiator setup you choose and whether you want to run a hose adapter inline.